 - Pools are over the top!
 Sand-bottomed pools and volcano-themed pools are just a couple that you will find!

-- Concierge level option
+- Concierge/club level option

 - Resort footprints are smaller so less walking to get to your bus or monorail transportation.

-Should I choose a Deluxe Resor?
+Should I choose a Walt Disney World Deluxe Resort?

-Full disclosure: we are always on a fairly tight budget when we go to Disney World so to pay up for the Deluxe is not without great forethought and agony.
+Full disclosure: we are always on a fairly tight budget when we go to Disney World so to pay up for the Deluxe is not without great forethought and some agony.
 That being said, the Deluxe Resorts in our opinion need to be considered.
-Our rational is we want the vacation to be as wonderful as possible and staying at a Deluxe resort can add that extra magic.
+Our rationale is we want the vacation to be as wonderful as possible and staying at a Deluxe resort can add that extra magic.

 Can the magic be found in the lesser hotels?
 Absolutely!
 We have stayed at the Value and Moderate Resorts and enjoyed them greatly!
 As you think through each one, ask yourself what you are looking for most in a hotel and go for it.

-Disney Deluxe Villas
+Walt Disney Deluxe Villas

 Disney Deluxe Villas are an entirely separate category on their own.
 As we mentioned, these are primarily for Disney Vacation Club members.
 We do think it is important for you to know which parts of Disney are considered Villas.